fatdumplingg/fatdumplingg/README.md

 -->

 #### 🌻 About Me 🪴
-I am currently a 2nd-year undergraduate student working as the department's Computing Laboratory Assistant.
-I'm deeply intrigued in the fast-paced developments of IT, particularly anything related to Machine Learning, Pattern Recognition, or Cryptography.
+I'm a 2nd-year undergraduate student working as the department's Computing Laboratory Teaching Assistant.
+I am also deeply intrigued in the fast-paced developments of IT, particularly anything related to Machine Learning, Pattern Recognition, or Cryptography.
-Here are some technologies I am comfortable working with :
+Some technologies I have comfortably worked with :
 - Java
 - C++
 - Python